FelixReuthlinger/JothorHeim/README.md

 ## Change log

+* 1.3.3 -> slight modification for item respawn in dungeons (faster)
 * 1.3.2 -> added some specific configs to use for JothorHeim (overwriting partially the RelicHeim ones) - playstyle only
 * 1.3.1 -> adding better wards with warding buildings from creature damage (indestructible) and MUC
 * 1.3.0 -> removed some UI parts, since new relicheim did add similar ones (better use new profile)